orbeon/orbeon-forms-doc/form-runner/api/other/run-form-background.md

 See also [Running processes upon page load](../../../configuration/properties/form-runner-detail-page.md#running-processes-upon-page-load).

-## Example of process to validate form data in the background
+## Example: validate form data in the background

 The following process allows you to POST XML data to the page: